Starting an Airbnb in your home is easier than you think! Here is the ultimate guide for making extra income and how to start an Airbnb.

-A great welcome letter is essential to set your house rules and give instructions on how to use the t.v, lock doors ect.
-Always go that extra mile and add in your favorite restaurants and places in your town to visit so they can enjoy their stay with a locals tips.
-Here is my Welcome Letter Template!
+A great welcome book is essential to set your house rules and give instructions on how to use the t.v, lock doors, etc. Always go that extra mile and add in your favorite restaurants and places in your town to visit so they can enjoy their stay with locals tips.
+Here is my Welcome Book Template!
 It’s in a clean, minimal style that you can edit as you like.
 It’s full of the exact information guests expect to find in your home.
 You can eliminate the need for texts and phone calls back and forth, by providing this information in a clear printed document in the room.

 Always look at the Super Host listings in your area for inspiration.
 Check their listing descriptions and see where you could improve, and take tips from them to increase your own bookings.
 Reading their reviews can also shed light on what is making them stand out from the rest…

 To make sure your guests’ stay is a pleasant one.
 Anticipate any needs they have with a welcome letter, personal touches, or unique amenities.
 If you know your booking is for a birthday or anniversary, a small gift or kind note can go a long way toward setting their mood.
 If you have a family with kids, perhaps some brochures for family-friendly attractions in the area, or details about special events during their stay.

 Nothing is better after a long day of travel than finding a cozy bed with clean, soft sheets and comfortable pillows.
 Here are the products that we use and our guests’ love!
 All sizes are for Queen.

 This list contains a few links for shopping, they are the products I have personally used for my own Airbnb and I trust them for quality.
 If you buy from the links I’ll receive a small commission thank you!

 - Duvet Cover

 - Bed Sheets

 - 2 soft pillows